Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Alternatively, a version 1 of the eventmessagebox with absolute timing could be used, where the presentation time is added as a 64 bit integer.
-  In this case care must be taken not to signal events in the past or too far in the future.
+  In this case care must be taken not to signal events in the past or or far in the future.

   The active media processing entity can insert metadata in any of the